Lecrapouille/WebSiteGenerator/README.md

 ### Introduction

-This is my basic m4 tools for generating my web page in html (but why not to adapt them for your web page).
+This is my basic m4 tools for generating static web pages in html.
+I use it for my personal website.
+Why not to adapt this tool for your web pages ?

 M4 is a macro processing tool: it substitutes piece of text by another.
-In my case it allows me to simply write articles for my web sites without html markups and the m4 job is to produce all these ugly html markups.
-The first main goal is to avoid managing html markups by hand, which is error prone, or using a commercial and complex web tool generator producing overkill html code.
-The second main goal is from the initial code, I can generate other code like LaTeX, while I did not made it.
-Therefore, initial code is almost pure human text, and final code is a complex code to maintain that we do not have to care of.
+It allows me to simply write my articles without html markups and it's the m4 job to produce for me all these ugly html markups.
+The first main goal of this tool is to avoid managing html markups by hand, which is error prone, or avoid using a commercial and complex web tool generator producing overkill html code.
+The second main goal is from the initial m4 code, it could generate other documents like LaTeX.
+Therefore, m4 code is almost pure human text, and the final html code is a complex code to maintain that we do not have to care of.

-**Note:** this tool was created when markdown started to be popular.
-This tools is in the same way that Linux tools for generating documentation or man pages (while I have never generated my own documentation).
+**Note:** this tool was created when markdown started to be popular and is used in the same idea than Linux tools for generating documentation or man pages (which I have never used personaly).

 ### Architecture